kuzzleio/documentation/src/api/1/controller-auth/create-my-credentials/index.md

 {{{since "1.0.0"}}}

-Create the current user's credentials for the specified authentication strategy.
+Creates new credentials for the current user.

 ---